-Initial Reevaluation If Additional Assessments are Necessary If Additional Assessments are Necessary • Special Education Parent Consent, signature is required (electronic signatures are allowed).
-Special Education Parent Consent, signature is required (electronic signatures are allowed).
+Initial Reevaluation If Additional Assessments are Necessary If Additional Assessments are Necessary Special Education Parent Consent, signature is required (electronic signatures are allowed). • Special Education Parent Consent, signature is required (electronic signatures are allowed).
 Informed consent (parent has been fully informed in their mode of communication or native language regarding all information encompassing the additional components needed for the evaluation).
 Informed consent (parent has been fully informed in their mode of communication or native language regarding all information encompassing the additional components needed for the evaluation).
-OI R OR If the parent fails to respond or the LEA cannot persuade the parent to attend a meeting regarding the LEA's request for consent of an initial evaluation, document attempts to contact parent and results of the contact.
+OR OR If the parent fails to respond or the LEA cannot persuade the parent to attend a meeting regarding the LEA's request for consent of an initial evaluation, document attempts to contact parent and results of the contact.
 It is recommended to send a Written Notice to Parents with the LEA's rational regarding the proposal to conduct an initial evaluation.
-LEA must not evaluate without the parent's signature for consent to conduct an initial evaluation.
-If the LEA is unable to persuade the parent to attend a meeting to discuss the option of additional assessments for a reevaluation or the parent fails to respond to LEA's request for consent for reevaluation, then the LEA may pursue the reevaluation by either using all existing data, or by documenting reasonable efforts to obtain consent AND sending a Written Notice for the proposal to conduct additional assessments.
-After Written Notice is sent to the parent, the LEA may conduct the additional assessments.
-OI R OR If parent declines to sign consent, the LEA must not evaluate without parent's signature for consent.
-If parent declines to sign consent, then the LEA must not reevaluate without parent's signature for consent. рс OTE : Parent failing to respond is not the same as the arent declining to sign consent for the initial aluation.
-NOTE : The LEA is unable to convince the parent to participate in a meeting to discussion a need for additional assessments for the reevaluation or the parent fails to respond is not the same as the parent declining to sign consent for the reevaluation. ov pr ocess; however, LEAs do not violate its Child Find LEAs may (but are not required to) pursue consent override procedures involving mediation and/or due process; however, LEAs do not violate its Child Find obligation if they chose not to pursue it.
+LEA must not evaluate without the parent's signature for consent to conduct an initial evaluation. consent for reevaluation, then the LEA may pursue the reevaluation by either using all existing data, or by documenting reasonable efforts to obtain consent AND sending a OR OR If parent declines to sign consent, the LEA must not evaluate without parent's signature for consent.
+If parent declines to sign consent, then the LEA must not reevaluate without parent's signature for consent.
+NOTE : Parent failing to respond is not the same as the parent declining to sign consent for the initial evaluation.
+NOTE : The LEA is unable to convince the parent to participate in a meeting to discussion a need for additional assessments for the reevaluation or the parent fails to respond is not the same as the parent declining to sign consent for the reevaluation.
+LEAs may (but are not required to) pursue consent override procedures involving mediation and/or due process; however, LEAs do not violate its Child Find obligation if they chose not to pursue it.
+LEAs may (but are not required to) pursue consent override procedures involving mediation and/or due process; however, LEAs do not violate its Child Find obligation if they chose not to pursue it.